[Continued from Part 1]

 |Closest to Robin: Chocolate Pecan Crunch (AMAZING).
 Sorry for the poor quality photos, the lighting was super yellow!|

 |See the two people in the red outfits?
 They were getting married.
 In the middle of the street.
 At 11:00pm in NOLA.
 Surrounded by spilled booze & empty cups.
-Congratulations to the happy couple?|
+Congratulations to the happy couple!|

 After dinner, we decided to take a walk downtown to see what all the fuss was about.
 Everyone had said that was the best part of New Orleans, so we decide to check it out for ourselves.
-Neither of us are big drinkers, so we elected for some cold tea and cold decaf coffee to sip on while we walked around.
+Neither of us are big drinkers, so we elected for some cold tea and iced coffee to sip on while we walked around.
 Most people had one (or more) drinks in their hands walking around in the streets (which they cordoned off to allow for pedestrian traffic, nightly!) so we didn’t look out of place.
 We counted 15 bachelorette parties, lots of “nip slips” (evidently people really do flash people on the balconies to get the cheap beads they sold in packs of 10/$3 at gift shops), and many other strange things.
 I thought the “flashing for beads” thing was a joke, but it’s real haha.
 I mean, I don’t get why they don’t just go buy the beads directly from the gift shops since they’re so cheap (and were still open).
 I wouldn’t do something like that, unless they were tossing out $100,000 Lilly Pulitzer gift cards and industrial monogram machines, and even then I’m pretty sure I wouldn’t haha.
 My sweet husband seemed oblivious to the people on the streets and instead was absolutely fascinated with the architecture surrounding us and the strange shops that were still open.
 Into many such shops we went, peaked around, and exited quickly, like many others.
 There were some incredible musicians playing in the open air bars and cafes, and lots of dancers were attempting to lure us in to open air clubs to dance.

 Musician in a NOLA cafe:

 What struck me the most was not the odd behavior of my fellow tourists, but rather the people standing in the middle of the streets.
 Remember the youth groups I’d mentioned earlier?
 We’d found them again!
 Although this time instead of pushing us in line at Urban Outfitters, they were holding megaphones, standing on literal soap boxes (more on that later), yelling at us “heathens” to repent, convert to Christianity and save our souls from the depravity surrounding us.
 At one point, someone got in my face yelling at me that God hates what I’m doing and I need to “turn my back on sin and embrace the lord”.
-Now, I’m a God fearing person too, but I don’t really think drinking tea (without sugar no less! haha), holding hands with my husband walking downtown exploring a new city was really so wrong.
-Some people stopped to listen to them, but most people ignored these fanatics and continued drinking, singing, and dancing the night away.
+Now, I’m a God fearing person too, but I don’t really think drinking tea (without sugar no less! haha), holding hands with my husband walking downtown exploring a new city is wrong.
+Some people stopped to listen to them, but most people ignored the fanatics and continued drinking, singing, and dancing the night away.

 When more people were stumbling than walking (and after I’d seen a Bride-to-Be confuse the wall of a bar for a bathroom!?), we decided we’d seen enough and headed back to our hotel.
 Unfortunately the smell in New Orleans only gets worse the later the day goes on.
 I have a pretty strong sense of smell, and I was a few hours deep into a scent induced migraine which may be part of why I didn’t enjoy the city as much as everyone else seemed to be.
 Only mildly scarred for life, the cool air of Hotel Monteleone’s lobby was incredibly inviting.
-I forgot to snap a shot of the carousel bar (it actually turns!), but it seemed like a cool place to grab a drink and was located right inside the entry of the hotel.
+I forgot to snap a shot of the carousel bar (it actually turns, and it’s so beautiful!), but it seemed like a cool place to grab a drink and was located right inside the entry of the hotel.
 We got back to our hotel, showered yet again, and called it a night.

 |Hotel Monteleone’s embroidered pillows are so #goals!|